 Hydration: The Key to Plump, Healthy Skin

 Products marked hydrating absorb moisture from the air and saturate skin cells with it.
-If you see that the skin has become dull, paper-thin, wrinkles and fine wrinkles have appeared, especially after active procedures with acids, then most likely the skin is dehydrated.
-Dehydrated skin usually looks dull, feels “tight”, flakes off.
+If the skin has become dull, paper-thin, and fine wrinkles have appeared, especially after active procedures with acids, then most likely the skin is dehydrated.
+Dehydrated skin usually looks dull, feels “tight,” and flakes off.
 I want to apply a ton of cream, but even after this ton, the dryness does not go away.
 Such skin needs hydration.

 Hydration refers to the water content in your skin cells.
 Keeping skin hydrated is core for maintaining and supporting skin elasticity and healthy tone.
-Also it will help to reduce wrinkles, redness, and pigmentation.
+Also, it will help reduce wrinkles, redness, and pigmentation.
 Moreover, you’ll be able to keep your skin lifted.

 Moisture: Locking in Hydration